Subj: Bhutan: Present trial bridges past to future.

 was a general feeling of sadness, loss and trepidation that their

 beloved king was devolving his powers to a parliament.
 Religious

 freedom was a key issue for many at the consultations, with concerns

-being raised that religious freedom would lead to the spread of
+being raised that religious freedom would lead to the s

 other religions and this would ultimately undermine and threaten